Lead Hazard Reduction Program

 Construction begins!
 Sometimes this happens in two phases if one contractor is completing the lead removal and another is completing additional home improvements.
 If extensive work is being completed inside the home, we may need to temporarily relocate you.

-After the work is complete we will test your home again for lead to ensure the space is safe.
-Success!
+After the work is complete we will conduct a final clearance test to check for lead dust to ensure the space is safe.